deathbeds/urljsf/docs/use/mkdocs.md

 The `mkdocs` extension is mostly derived from the [`sphinx`](./sphinx.md) extension.

 This extension requires [`mkdocs`][mkdocs] and [`pymdown-extensions`][pmdx] to be installed.
-Adding the `[mkdocs]` extra, will help ensure tested lower versions e.g.:
+Adding the `[mkdocs]` extra will help ensure _at least_ minimum tested versions are installed e.g.:

 - `pip install urljsf[mkdocs]`
 - `conda install urljsf-with-mkdocs`